Environment

 Mitsui Chemicals Group Clean-up Caravan

-To tackle the problem with plastics, the Mitsui Chemicals Group aims to encourage the recycling of resources and promote a circular economy model by implementing our Biomass strategy and Recycle strategy and measures to address the marine plastic waste issues.
-The problem of marine plastic waste owes to plastics that have escaped from the process for recycling resources and ended up in marine environments due to inappropriate waste management.
+To tackle the problem with plastics, the Mitsui Chemicals Group aims to encourage the recycling of resources and promote a circular economy model by implementing our biomass strategy and recycling strategy and measures to address the problem of marine plastic waste.
+The problem with the plastic pollution in the ocean is a result of plastics that have escaped from the process for recycling resources and ended up in marine environments due to inappropriate waste management.
 Stopping waste from flowing into rivers and the sea is of utmost importance.

-Activities at Pasir Ris Park by six affiliated companies in Singapore
+Activities at Pasir Ris Park by six affiliated companies (Singapore) Activities at Pasir Ris Park by six affiliated companies (Singapore)

-Activities at Bruce Park Woods Road Picnic Area in Mitsui Chemicals America
+Activities at Bruce Park Woods Road Picnic Area (Mitsui Chemicals America) Activities at Bruce Park Woods Road Picnic Area (Mitsui Chemicals America)

-Activities at Shanghai Beijing Forest Park in Mitsui Chemicals China
+Activities at Shanghai Beijing Forest Park (Mitsui Chemicals China) Activities at Shanghai Beijing Forest Park (Mitsui Chemicals China)

 World Heritage Support Project